Many TTS employees are hired on term appointments for a maximum of four or eight years. However, term appointments need to be renewed every two years.

-Your updated NTE (Not To Exceed date) will show up in your HR Links account on the day after your current NTE date (expiration date) along with your updated SF50 under the “Personnel Actions (SF-50s)” tab.
+- Your updated NTE (Not To Exceed date) will show up in your HR Links account the day after your current term ends, along with your updated SF50 under the “Personnel Actions (SF-50s)” tab.

 What happens between the decision and the end of term?

-- HR sends the approved PAR to CPC (Consolidated Processing Center in Kansas City, MO) to have it processed.
+- HR sends the approved PAR to CPC (GSA’s Consolidated Processing Center in Kansas City, MO) to have it processed.